FoA-game/MirrorCity/EP1/items.md

 The origin of the delicate and soft leather remains a mystery, with "Made in Fon Bay" faintly visible on it.

 ### MC 02 - Portrait
-A painting less than a meter in size, with layers of paint applied to a black wooden board. <br>
+A painting less than a meter in size, with layers of paint applied to a black wooden board.
+The figure's face is obscured by stains， with only a mysterious smile visible at the corners of the mouth. <br>
-The figure's face is obscured by stains, making it difficult to identify, with only a mysterious smile visible at the corners of the mouth. <br>
+An aged piece of work, it's unclear where the 3A scavengers found it. <br>
-An aged piece of work, it's unclear where the 3A scavengers found it.
+It is merely one of the many forgotten relics from a museum's display case.

 ### MC 03 - Beer
 Named "beer," this alcoholic beverage is concocted from a mix of one part aldehyde, four parts ethanol hydrate, two parts alpha acid and gingerol, infused with carbon dioxide and tinted pale yellow as a tradition. <br>